North Sulawesi Tenggara – Indonesia

 Le karst de Matarombeo sur l'île de Sulawesi en Indonésie

-Sulawesi Tenggara (South-East Sulawesi) is considered one of the last wilderness areas of Sulawesi, containing about 700,000 hectares of largely intact forest.
-The adjacent Matarape Bay is home to some of the richest coral reefs in our oceans.
+Southeast Sulawesi is considered to be one of the last wildernesses of Sulawesi, home to some 700,000 hectares of largely untouched forest, as well as an archipelago of karst islets and some of the richest coral reefs in our oceans.

 Les récifs coralliens de Sulawesi